-Is Camille Grammer Returning To Bravo For ‘RHOBH Season 8?
+Is Camille Grammer Returning To Bravo For ‘RHOBH’ Season 8?
 See The Instagram Evidence

-While Camille Grammer has been known to pop up on the Bravo reality series from time to the in the years since she left her full-time position, she’s been spending more time with the cast recently and new photos continue to hint at her potential addition.
+While Camille Grammer has been known to pop up on the Bravo reality series from time to time in the years since she left her full-time position, she’s been spending more time with the cast recently, and new photos continue to hint at her potential addition.

 On September 7, Real Mr. Housewife shared a report regarding the latest Instagram clues in regard to Camille Grammer’s role on Season 8, revealing that the latest photo was shared by Grammer’s co-star and friend Kyle Richards.
 As fans will recall, Kyle Richards was one of the original housewives of Season 1, just like Camille Grammer.